NikitaY69/von-Karman-PostProcess/README.md

-# Manager for SFEMaNS runs and statistical analysis of turbulence
+# Manager for SFEMaNS von Karman flow runs and statistical analysis of turbulence

 ## Installation
 [...]